250+ Catchy Business Names That Stick in People's Minds

 Check three things in order: (1) trademark availability via your country's trademark office (USPTO in the US, IPO in the UK), (2) domain availability — .com is still the most credible extension for most businesses, and (3) social media handle availability across the platforms most relevant to your audience.
 Tools like Namilio handle domain availability checking automatically as part of the name generation process, which speeds up the workflow considerably.
 For trademark checks, always consult a qualified attorney before filing or investing heavily in a name.

-Ready to Name Your Business?
+Ready to Generate Your Domain?

-Generate Names Free
+Generate Domain Names Free

 Related Articles